RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Near-Real-Time-Mirroring-v4.md

 The Update Notification File ensure efficient and accurate synchronisation between the RIPE database and the client's database by providing clear metadata, previse change details, and robust validation mechanisms.
-Clients must rely on this file to maintain up-tp-date copies of the RIPE Database.
+Clients must rely on this file to maintain up-to-date copies of the RIPE Database.

 1. `nrtm_version`: must be 4
-2. `timestamp`: should adhere to [RFC3339](https://www.rfc-editor.org/rfc/rfc3339) format, providing an accurate timestamp of when the Update Notification File was generated.
+2. `timestamp`: is adhered to [RFC3339](https://www.rfc-editor.org/rfc/rfc3339) format, providing an accurate timestamp of when the Update Notification File was generated.
 3. `type`: must be "notification".
 4. `next_signing_key`: (optional) if present, denotes that public key for future key rotation.